Supreme Court to review if presidential electors can deflect in Electoral College

 The two legal battles sought high court review and the justices announced Friday they have been granted.

-The arguments are set for April with a decision being issued by the end of June, according to The Associated Press.
+The arguments are set for April, with a decision to be issued by the end of June, according to The Associated Press.

 Advocates seeking the high court’s review on the matter noted that in 2016, there were 10 out of the 538 presidential electors who either voted or attempted to vote for candidates other than the candidates of their party.